dahlia-lib/dahlia/docs/usage/cli.rst

 Basic Use
 ---------

-Just like programmatic Wool, the CLI uses the same methods of formatting.
+Just like programmatic Camellia, the CLI uses the same methods of formatting.
 The primary argument is the text to be formatted.

 .. code-block:: bash

-    $ wool "&aw&co&3o&~0&6l"
+    $ camellia "&aw&co&3o&~0&6l"

 .. raw:: html